 Congestion and Priority Rights

-Prior to any Year First Gas will, using the best information available to it at the time (including capacity information from its most recent Asset Management Plan), use reasonable endeavours to identify any Delivery Point likely to experience Congestion during that Year and in what periods of that Year.
-Then, to avoid or manage any such Congestion, First Gas will determine whether:
+Pursuant to section 3.3, First Gas will use reasonable endeavours to identify, and notify all Shippers (and the relevant Interconnected Party) of any Delivery Point likely to experience Congestion during the next Year and in what periods of that Year.
+Subsequently, to avoid or manage any such Congestion, First Gas will determine whether:

-new investment in the Transmission System is both technically and economically feasible; or
+new investment in the Transmission System is, or may be technically and economically feasible; and/or

-Interruptible Load in accordance with this section 3 is available; or
+sufficient Interruptible Load can be obtained; and/or

-Priority Rights (PRs) will need to be utilised (including where the new investment referred to in this section 3.4(a) cannot reasonably be implemented in time).
+Priority Rights (PRs) may need to be utilised.

 Interruptible Load

-First Gas will notify Shippers if it believes that, for a specified part of the Transmission System, Interruptible Load would provide a useful Congestion Management tool and, if so, the aggregate amount required.
+Pursuant to section 3.4(b), First Gas will notify Shippers of the amount of Interruptible Load would provide a useful Congestion Management tool for the affected Delivery Point(s).

-On receipt of a notice under section 3.5, each Shipper using the specified part of the Transmission System will use reasonable endeavours to ascertain whether any of the End-users it supplies (who must comply with section 3.8) would be willing to provide any part of the required Interruptible Load.
+On receipt of a notice under section 3.5, each Shipper using the specified part of the Transmission System will use reasonable endeavours to ascertain whether any End-user it supplies (who must meet the requirements set out in section 3.8) would be willing to provide any part of the required Interruptible Load.

-Each Shipper will notify First Gas if any of the End-users it supplies is willing to provide Interruptible Load, and provide any other information in relation to those customer as First Gas may reasonably require.
-Where First Gas agrees that an End-user is able to provide suitable Interruptible Load it will use reasonable endeavours to negotiate an Interruptible Agreement with the Shipper in respect of that End-user.
+Each Shipper will notify First Gas of any End-user willing to provide Interruptible Load, and provide any information in relation to that End-user that First Gas may reasonably require.
+Where First Gas agrees that an End-user could provide suitable Interruptible Load it will use reasonable endeavours to negotiate an Interruptible Agreement with the Shipper in respect of that End-user.

 First Gas will publish on OATIS reasonable eligibility criteria which an End-user willing to provide Interruptible Load must meet.
 The criteria may vary depending on where First Gas requires Interruptible Load and may include that an End-user: